-Here's some links to replacements batteries for some of the most popular mobile hotspots in use today:
+Here is information that may help you find replacements batteries for some of the most popular mobile hotspots in use today.

 Novatel 7730L - Battery Part #: 40123117

-Released in January 2017, we have not yet received reports of battery issues with the 7730L, and at present time there are no spare batteries stocked in any of the usual places.
-If you do experience issues, they should still be covered by Novatel's warranty.
+Released in January 2017, we are beginning to receive reports of battery swelling issues with the 7730L If you do experience issues, check to see if they might still be covered by Novatel's warranty.